 Few areas of American life are as dynamic and challenging as the world of business.
-The rapid pace of technological change and the growth of international markets and competition are creating rich opportunities for increased productivity and abundance for an evergrowing population.
+The rapid pace of technological change and the growth of international markets and competition are creating rich opportunities for increased productivity and abundance for an ever-growing population.
 Business knowledge has become an all-important factor not only in corporate enterprises, but also in government, and not-for-profit institutions.

-The School believes that the best business leaders are those who enjoy an intellectual challenge; have a deep appreciation of the theoretical and the practical; understand today's realities and tomorrow's possibilities; and see the link between the skills they learn and the character they display.
+The Robert B. Willumstad School of Business believes that the best business leaders are those who enjoy an intellectual challenge; have a deep appreciation of the theoretical and the practical; understand today's realities and tomorrow's possibilities; and see the link between the skills they learn and the character they display.

-The School has five learning goals that stem from our mission statement.
+The School has five general learning goals that stem from our mission statement.
 These learning goals are: ethics, global/multicultural perspective, communication skills, critical thinking skills, and leadership.
-The faculty is integrally involved in the learning assurance process and engages in the continuous improvement of the curriculum.
-As part of the capstone course, all undergraduate and graduate students in the School of Business, including students enrolled in the BS in Business program through University College, will be required to take assessment exams that will assess their (1) discipline-specific knowledge, and (2) achievement of one or more School of Business learning goals.
+The faculty is integrally involved in the learning assessment process and engages in the continuous improvement of the curricula.
+As part of the capstone course, all undergraduate and graduate students in the Robert B. Willumstad School of Business, including students enrolled in the BS in Business program through University College, are required to take assessment exams that assess their (1) discipline-specific knowledge, and (2) achievement of one or more general learning goals.